parkinsons-toolkit/app-content/pages-content/managing-symptoms/sweating.md

 </div>

 ---
 ## What Might Be Causing It?

-Sweating is controlled by the **autonomic nervous system**, which can be affected by Parkinson’s.
+The system that regulates many automatic responses of the body (known as the _autonomic nervous system_) may be impacted by Parkinson’s.
+This includes sweat production.

 ### Sweating Too Much (Hyperhidrosis)

-This can happen in Parkinson’s in situations such as:
+This can occur in Parkinson’s for example:
 -	When Parkinson’s medications are starting to wear off
-- Overnight while sleeping (drenching night sweats)
+-	Overnight while sleeping - people may experience drenching night sweats
-- When medications are working at their best, especially if dyskinesias (uncontrollable movements) occur
+-	When Parkinson’s medications are working their best - especially if someone is experiencing _dyskinesias_ (uncontrollable muscle movements)
-- As a side effect of Parkinson’s medications
+As a side effect of Parkinson’s medications

-Other non-Parkinson’s causes include:
+Non-Parkinson’s causes of sweating too much include:

-- **Primary hyperhidrosis:** Lifelong excess sweating with no obvious cause; can affect the whole body or specific areas (armpits, hands, feet, face) and may run in families
+- _‘Primary hyperhidrosis’_: This is a life-long condition of excess sweating with no obvious cause.
+This can be all over your body, or certain areas such as your armpits, hands, feet and face.
+This can run in families.
-- **Menopause**
+- Menopause
-- **Anxiety**
+- Anxiety
-- **Medical conditions:** Diabetes, obesity, heart disease, thyroid disease, infections
+- Medical conditions: Diabetes, obesity, heart disease, thyroid disease, infections and others
-- **Side effects of certain medications and supplements**
+- Side effect of some medication and supplements

 ### Sweating Too Little (Hypohidrosis)

-Can occur due to:

-- Parkinson’s itself
+This can occur in Parkinson’s for example:
-- Side effects of medications
+- As a side effect of medication.

-Signs may include:

-- Overheating in hot environments (saunas, hot tubs, extreme heat)
-- Reduced sweating in hands and feet, sometimes with compensatory sweating in other areas
+- Due to the Parkinson’s itself.
+You may notice it:
+  - In situations where sweat is needed in order to cool the body in order to not overheat – for example in saunas, in hot tubs, or extremely warm environments.
+  - In the hands and feet; other body parts may then sweat more to compensate.

 ---

 ## What Should I Do About It?

-Excessive sweating can be challenging.
-If lifestyle strategies do not help after about a month, speak to your GP or Parkinson’s specialist.
-Seek urgent help if you are not sweating and feel faint or dizzy in warm conditions.
+Excessive sweating can be very challenging to deal with.
+There are some suggestions for ways to manage it below.
+If sweating is still very bothersome, despite having tried these things regularly for a month or so, discuss with your GP or Parkinson’s specialist team.
+You should seek help more urgently if you are _**not**_ producing sweat and feeling faint or dizzy in warm situations.

 <div class="video-container">
 <iframe